 - One chaperone per 12 middle to high school students

 Additional chaperones may join the group at the general admission fee.
 All scout group reservations must be paid in one payment to qualify for the group rate.
 Payments are final and non-refundable.
 Coupons and member benefits (free admission) do not apply to group visits.

 Food & Picnics

 There are two designated areas with one in the parking area and one in the gardens.
 Tables, inside and outside, for the Wildflower Café are for restaurant customers only.
 Picnic areas are first come, first served.
 All trash generated from school lunches and picnics must be packed up and removed by the group.
-The Wildflower Center would like to encourage all school groups to generate as little trash as possible during their visit.
+The Wildflower Center would like to encourage all scout groups to generate as little trash as possible during their visit.

-Cancellation and No-Show Policy
+Cancellation and No-show Policy

 Field trips may be canceled due to weather by either the Wildflower Center or school staff.
 Generally field trips are held as scheduled as long as the weather is free of thunder, lightning, and heavy rains. f it should be raining on the day of your scheduled visit, here are our guidelines: As long as it is only drizzling and there is no thunder and lightning, come on out.
 Bring rain ponchos and have a great time.
 Schools should check the radar and use their own discretion whether they want to go ahead and visit.

-Please review the weapons policy here.
+Please review the Weapons Policy here.